-The Women’s Center for Creative Work was founded in 2013 by artist Katie Bachler, graphic designer Kate Johnston and producer Sarah Williams.
-(Katie moved to the East Coast in 2014, Kate and Sarah still serve as WCCW co-directors.)
+The Women’s Center for Creative Work was founded in 2013 by artist Katie Bachler, graphic designer Kate Johnston and cultural producer Sarah Williams.
 We decided to bring our community together to talk about contemporary feminism and its trajectory in a convivial setting with A Women’s Dinner in the Desert and then A Women’s Dinner in the City, two events which galvanized our community in powerful ways we hadn’t quite anticipated.
 The need for such events had been churning just under the surface; with those first two dinners we tapped the makings of an exuberant community of women ready to connect and collaborate, discuss and support each other.
 The network was already forming!
 We were compelled by this burgeoning community to consolidate, host more events, to give it a name, to look towards the future.
 The Women’s Center for Creative Work was born.

-With the hiring of a new Outreach & Programming Coordinator in summer 2017, we doubled down on our investment to listening and being accountable to the communities in which we live and work; on offering more opportunities and material resources to a wider audience; and on honing WCCW as a space where learning, organizing, creating, work, conversations, and collaboration towards a more equitable neighborhood, feminism, and city can happen in real life.
+With the hiring of Nicole Kelly, our new Programming Director, in summer 2017, we doubled down on our investment to listening and being accountable to the communities in which we live and work; on offering more opportunities and material resources to a wider audience; and on honing WCCW as a space where learning, organizing, creating, work, conversations, and collaboration towards a more equitable neighborhood, feminism, and city can happen in real life.
 This collaborative project, called Rethinking: WCCW, helped us reassess our mission, focus, and purpose.
 We worked with anti-oppression resource and training alliance Aorta to rethink our core values and developed a more intentional approach to our programming.